zama-ai/concrete/docs/tutorial/comparisons.md

 ### 4. fhe.ComparisonStrategy.TWO_TLU_BIGGER_CASTED_SMALLER_PROMOTED

-This strategy is like the exact opposite of the strategy above.
+This strategy can be seen as the exact opposite of the strategy above.
 With this, only the smaller operand will be constrained to have at least the required bit-width, and the bigger operand will be cast during runtime.
 The idea is:

 ```python
 uint6_to_uint7_lut = fhe.LookupTable([...])